-Our York day trip starts at York’s magnificent 19th-century train station, and from there we make our way towards the walled city.
+Our York guided tour starts at York’s magnificent 19th-century train station.
+It’s a spectacular spot from which to begin our walk through the city.
+From there, we make our way towards the walled city.
 Whilst not much remains of the original Roman walls, the refurbished sections let us stroll in safety whilst enjoying a privileged view.

-Continuing the York walking tour through the city we pass the Jorvik centre, home to one of the most famous discoveries in modern archaeology.
-Your guide will explain how the Vikings first came to York, using its location on the rivers Ouse and Foss to establish a prosperous trading port.
+We’ll continue our York walking tour through the city, passing the Jorvik Centre, home to one of the most famous discoveries in modern archaeology.
+Your guide will explain how the Vikings first came to York, using its location on the Rivers Ouse and Foss to establish a prosperous trading port.

-Like many other towns and cities York also has a castle.
+Like many other English towns and cities, York also has a castle.
 Built in the traditional method as a motte and bailey castle by the Normans, it hides some particularly disturbing history about the Jewish community in the 12th century.
-Only Clifford’s tower is intact today and is open to climb for stunning views of the city.
+Only Clifford’s Tower is intact today and is open to climb for stunning views of the city.

-Pausing during the tour there’s plenty of opportunities to admire the architecture, stained glass windows, contemporary art and much more.
-We stay just over an hour at Minster before finishing our tour.
-Your guide will help with any necessary information and suggestions to make the most of your stay whilst in York.
+Pausing during your guided tour of York Minster, there’s plenty of opportunity to admire the architecture, stained glass windows, contemporary art, and much more.
+We will stay just over an hour at Minster before finishing our tour.

 Tours start from £350